AdobeDocs/graphql-mesh-gateway/src/pages/reference/index.md

 This reference documentation was originally published by [The Guild] in their [GraphQL Mesh Docs].
 API Mesh for Adobe Developer App Builder uses the GraphQL Mesh library.
 You can use the documentation in this section to customize your mesh as needed.

-We are republishing the GraphQL Mesh documentation here under the [MIT License] because API Mesh uses an older version of GraphQL Mesh, while the documentation on their site only reflects the current version.
+We are republishing the GraphQL Mesh documentation here under the [MIT License] because the API Mesh uses an older version of GraphQL Mesh, while the documentation on their site only reflects the current version.
 Additionally, we currently only support a limited set of handlers, transforms, and recipes.

 Follow the links below for more information on using GraphQL Mesh:

 -  Handlers
+   -  [Handlers Overview]
    -  [OpenAPI]
    -  [GraphQL]
    -  [JSON Schemas]
 -  Transforms
-   -  [Introduction]
+   -  [Transforms Overview]
    -  [Encapsulate]
    -  [Federation]
    -  [Filter schema]